 - Events integration

-To connect your Dynatrace monitoring environment to your ServiceNow instance, configuration is required both on ServiceNow instance and in Dynatrace UI.
+To connect your Dynatrace monitoring environment to your ServiceNow instance, configuration is required both on the ServiceNow instance and in the Dynatrace web UI.

 Once you configure Dynatrace Incident Integration, Dynatrace automatically creates an incident within your ServiceNow instance for every auto-discovered problem.